 Figure 11 shows all co-located EMMA and TCCON retrievals used for validation.
 Additionally, it includes all co-locations of the individual algorithms contributing to EMMA.
 The overall statistics per contributing algorithm are summarized in Table 5.
-Table 6 shows the validation summary specifically for EMMA v4.4 CH4 i.e., the XCH4_EMMA product.
-The results are valid for the time periods covered by the individual algorithms but starting in 04/2010 (i.e., after the WFMD contribution to EMMA ended),.
+Table 6 shows the validation summary specifically for EMMA v4.5 CH4 i.e., the XCH4_EMMA product.
+The results are valid for the time periods covered by the individual algorithms but starting in 04/2010 (i.e., after the WFMD contribution to EMMA ended).
 Note that this significantly limits the validation period for WFMD which ends at the beginning of 2012.
 Therefore, the validation results for WFMD are less robust and do not cover the years 2003-2005 when the SCIAMACHY instrument performed best in respect to XCH4.
-Similarly, some of the GOSAT-2 validation results are potentially less robust, because of the short validation period for these algorithms.
+Similarly, some of the GOSAT-2 validation results are potentially less robust, because of the shorter validation period for these algorithms.

-The individual algorithms have a single measurement precision in the range of 11.73 ppb (GOSAT-2 FOCAL-FP) - 19.02 ppb (GOSAT-2 RemoTeC-PR) except for WFMD which has a single measurement precision of 98.59 ppb.
-EMMA has a single measurement precision of 12.97ppb which is similar to that of the GOSAT algorithms.
-EMMA's combined regional and seasonal biases (5.14 ppb) are at the lower end of the range of the individual algorithms (4.32 ppb for GOSAT RemoTeC-PR to 14.46 ppb for WFMD).
+The individual algorithms have a single measurement precision in the range of 11.51 ppb (GOSAT-2 FOCAL-FP) to 17.80 ppb (GOSAT-2 RemoTeC-PR) except for WFMD which has a single measurement precision of 104.27 ppb.
+EMMA has a single measurement precision of 13.51 ppb which is similar to that of the GOSAT algorithms.
+EMMA's combined regional and seasonal biases (2.59 ppb) are at the lower end of the range of the individual algorithms (2.00 ppb for GOSAT FOCAL FP to 20.39 ppb for WFMD).

 Figure 12 (top) shows the anomaly of station biases of the used algorithms.
-One can see that most satellite retrievals have a high bias of typically 4 ppb at the Sodankylä, Orleans, and Park Falls TCCON sites and low bias of similar magnitude at the southern hemispheric sites Darwin and Wollongong.
-This feature is somewhat similar to the feature observed for XCO2 and considerably contributes to the algorithms station-to-station bias statistics.
+One can see that all satellite retrievals have a consistent high bias of typically about 2 ppb at the Park Falls TCCON site and a low bias of similar magnitude at Bremen, Orleans, and Lamont.
+This feature considerably contributes to the algorithms station-to-station bias statistics.
 Currently, it is unclear whether this discrepancy comes from the satellite retrievals or the TCCON.

-The drift analysis of the GOSAT algorithms in Figure 12 (bottom) shows more or less small but consistent positive trends at Sodankylä and Orleans and negative trends of similar magnitude (typically below -0.5 ppb/a) at the sites Lamont and Park Falls.
-Due to the short validation period for WFMD and the GOSAT-2 algorithms, the corresponding results can be considered less reliable.
+The drift analysis of the GOSAT algorithms in Figure 12 (bottom) shows no consistent drifts for one of the satellite retrievals or at a specific TCCON site.
+We observer relatively large positive and negative drifts (sometimes exceeding ±3 ppb/a) for WFMD and the GOSAT-2 algorithms.
+However, these can be considered less reliable due to the short validation period of the corresponding algorithms.

 Figure 13 shows the smoothed average residual difference (satellite - TCCON) which is not explained by station bias, seasonal bias, and/or linear drift.
-The year-to-year stability computed from the variability of the average is in the range of 1.3 ppb/a (GOSAT-2 FOCAL-PR and GOSAT-2 NIES) to 2.6 ppb/a (GOSAT-2 RemoTeC-PR) for the GOSAT and GOST-2 algorithms and 8.0 ppb/a for WFMD.
-EMMA's year-to-year stability of 1.6 ppb/a is at the lower end of the range of the individual algorithms.
+The year-to-year stability computed from the variability of the average is in the range of 1.4 ppb/a (GOSAT-2 RemoTeC PR) to 3.5 ppb/a (GOSAT RemoTeC-PR) for the GOSAT and GOST-2 algorithms.
+EMMA's year-to-year stability of 1.8 ppb/a is at the lower end of the range of the individual algorithms.
+The year-to-year stability of WFND could not be reliably determined due to the relatively short time span and few station data within the time period.